thisismattsmith/elearningco/src/content/training-categories/sexual-harassment-prevention.md

 ---

-## Unique Marketing Angle: "The Grey Areas Are Where Culture Lives"
+## "The Grey Areas Are Where Culture Lives"

 Most people know the extreme examples are wrong.
 The challenge is the grey areas: